WeVsVirusID1928/hilf-helfern/README.md

 * Run from the .exe with `SaveSaviours/bin/Debug/netcoreapp3.1/SaveSaviours.exe`
 * TODO: How to run self-contained executable file on Unix (It's probably `./SaveSaviours/bin/Debug/netcoreapp3.1/SaveSaviours` but I can't test it)

+## How to test
+Run `dotnet test` from the `SaveSaviours.Test` folder.

+This will build the project and the tests and run them.

 ## Recommended Editor Setups